auto-differentiation/xad/docs/about.md

 ## History

-In 2010, [Xcelerit](https://www.xcelerit.com) started working on AAD, building on early works of Professor Mike Giles and Professor Paul Glasserman for efficiently calculating greeks in quantitative finance with AAD.
+In 2010, [Xcelerit](https://www.xcelerit.com) started working on automatic differentiation, building on early works of Professor Mike Giles and Professor Paul Glasserman for efficiently calculating greeks in quantitative finance with automatic differentiation.
-Xcelerit's closed-source tool QuantAD was first released in 2014, targeting the quantitative finance industry.
+Xcelerit's closed-source tool was first released in 2014, targeting the quantitative finance industry.
 The tool evolved over the years with more features and better performance.
 In July 2022, Xcelerit generalised it so it can be used in other industries and published it as an open-source tool,